ikke-t/certbot-ocp/README.md

 This utility container is stored at [quay.io/fevermap/certbot-ocp](https://quay.io/repository/fevermap/certbot-ocp?tab=info)

+# How does it work?

+I created an container that runs NGINX and certbot.
+When the container starts it scans all the routes in OpenShift project.
+Those routes that have been labeled with ```letsencrypt-me=true``` will be listed.

+Container will create acme-challenge routes for the the domains, and it will handle the certbot requests for all the domains.
+SSL certs are stored to persistent storage for further renewals.

+Once all certs are acquired, they will be patched to the application routes.
+Now you have SSL certs which are valid for 90 days.
+When ever container is rerun, it will renew the certs that need renewing.
+And again updates the routes with fresh certs.

 # Usage

 At the moment this is work in process.
 It requires manual starts.
 For later,